francesco-innocenti/francesco-innocenti.github.io/_pages/about.md

 My research focuses on understanding the training dynamics and scaling behaviour of artificial and biological neural networks.
 Among other contributions, my work unlocked the training of 100+ layer networks with a local learning algorithm.
-Broadly, I am interested in energy-based models, time-series forecasting, and all things AI-related.
+I like to understand things through the lens of optimisation theory, and am broadly interested in energy-based models, time-series forecasting, and all things AI-related.

 Outside of work, I enjoy swimming and calisthenics, and am always up for a